YuluDuan/Capylog/README.md

   <img src="https://github.com/YuluDuan/cmd-f-hackathon/blob/main/public/assets/capy.svg?raw=true" alt="Capy" width=250/>
 </p>

-Welcome to CapyLog, a journaling application designed to turn your negative self-talk into positive affirmations.
+Welcome to, a journaling application designed to turn your negative self-talk into positive affirmations.
 In an era where mental health is as crucial as physical well-being, CapyLog stands out by offering an innovative solution to foster a healthier mind.
 By leveraging advanced AI technology, CapyLog not only helps you reframe negative thoughts but also provides a friendly capybara chatbot companion to talk to, making your journey towards positive self-talk engaging and comforting.

 ## 🌟 Mission
 In line with the **🩺 HealthTech for All** track, our mission is to Innovate for Inclusive Healthcare.
 CapyLog is our answer to addressing disparities in mental healthcare accessibility and quality.
 Our goal is to challenge biases, promote a sense of belonging, and pave the way for a more inclusive and equitable healthcare system, starting with mental health.